WTR-GITHUB/PYTHON_II_PART/Mongo-DB---lesson-3:-Quering-[Part1].md

 * [Full Mongo course - Youtube](https://www.youtube.com/watch?v=c2M-rlkkT5o)
 * [Official documentation](https://www.mongodb.com/docs/)
 ***[$eq](https://docs.mongodb.com/manual/reference/operator/query/eq/#op._S_eq) 	It will match the values that are equal to a specified value.
 [$gt](https://docs.mongodb.com/manual/reference/operator/query/gt/#op._S_gt) 	It will match the values that are greater than a specified value.
 [$gte](https://docs.mongodb.com/manual/reference/operator/query/gte/#op._S_gte) 	It will match all the values that are greater than or equal to a specified value.
 [$in](https://docs.mongodb.com/manual/reference/operator/query/in/#op._S_in) 	It will match any of the values specified in an array.
+[$lt](https://docs.mongodb.com/manual/reference/operator/query/lt/#op._S_lt) 	It will match all the values that are less than a specified value.
+[$lte](https://docs.mongodb.com/manual/reference/operator/query/lte/#op._S_lte) 	It will match all the values that are less than or equal to a specified value.
+[$ne](https://docs.mongodb.com/manual/reference/operator/query/ne/#op._S_ne) 	It will match all the values that are not equal to a specified value.
+[$nin](https://docs.mongodb.com/manual/reference/operator/query/nin/#op._S_nin) 	It will match none of the values specified in an array.NAME 	DESCRIPTION
+[$eq](https://docs.mongodb.com/manual/reference/operator/query/eq/#op._S_eq) 	It will match the values that are equal to a specified value.
+[$gt](https://docs.mongodb.com/manual/reference/operator/query/gt/#op._S_gt) 	It will match the values that are greater than a specified value.
+[$gte](https://docs.mongodb.com/manual/reference/operator/query/gte/#op._S_gte) 	It will match all the values that are greater than or equal to a specified value.
+[$in](https://docs.mongodb.com/manual/reference/operator/query/in/#op._S_in) 	It will match any of the values specified in an array.